Brian W. Ogilvie

 Professor Brian Ogilvie studied at the University of Chicago, where he received his B.A.
 (1990), M.A.
 (1992), and Ph.D.
 (1997), as well as at Cambridge University, where he was a member of Trinity College.

-He is currently working on two book projects: Nature's Bible: Insects in European Art, Science, and Religion from the Renaissance to the Enlightenment, and Butterfly, for the "Animal" series from Reaktion Books.
-He is also involved in a Leverhulme Trust International Research Network on the scientific career of Francis Willughby, FRS (1635-1672).
+He is currently working on two book projects: Nature's Bible: Insects in European Art, Science, and Religion from the Renaissance to the Enlightenment, and a cultural history of butterflies.
+He was involved in a Leverhulme Trust International Research Network on the scientific career of Francis Willughby, FRS (1635-1672).
 He has published several articles and chapters on early modern science and historiography, and, with Bridget Marshall, on a case of witchcraft in seventeenth-century Hadley, Massachusetts, the town where he lives.
 His broader scholarly interests include the history of scholarship, witchcraft belief and persecution, and the history of religion.

 He has served as the History Department's Graduate Program Director and as Director of the UMass Oxford Summer Seminar, and as co-director of the Digital Humanities Initiative in the College of Humanities and Fine Arts.
-Professor Ogilvie has been the Chair of the History Department since September 2016.
+Professor Ogilvie was Chair of the History Department from September 2016 through August 2023.

 Renaissance and early modern Europe